Rebeccals1/cs3560-aI-story-generator/README.md

 - **MVC architecture**: Clear separation between UI panels, controller logic, and model data.
 - **Singleton**: OpenAIClient provides a single shared HTTP client and config loader.
 - **Builder Pattern**: PromptBuilder constructs complex AI prompts from characters, worlds, genres, and choice history.
-- **Strategy Pattern**: Genre behavior, tone, and stylistic rules injected via:
+- **Strategy Pattern**:
-  - StoryStrategy → FantasyStrategy, SciFiStrategy, RomanceStrategy, etc.
+  - **StoryModeStrategy** interface defines a pluggable set of storytelling rules.
+  - **AdultMode** and **ChildFriendlyMode** implement these rules with different tones, vocabulary levels and content guidelines.
+  - Together, they allow the story generator to dynamically adjust writing style and narrative complexity based on the user’s selected mode without changing any core logic.
 - **Observer-Style UI Updates**: The controller pushes new scenes to the view, which updates dynamically.

 ## Main Architecture